Chrissy Sharp – CEO

 Michaela is the author of Last Bets: A true story of gambling, morality and the law, the Penguin Special A Story of Grief and Apply Within: Stories of career sabotage.
 She has worked as a regular columnist for The Saturday Age, Q Weekend and The Monthly, where she wrote a weekly blog on politics and current affairs throughout 2013 and 2014, and regularly reviewed books for Fairfax.

 In 2010, Michaela co-founded the international ‘literary phenomenon’ Women of Letters.
 She programmed and hosted over 160 sold-out shows all around Australia, as well as in the United States, Ireland, the United Kingdom, Indonesia and New Zealand.
 From 2014-2018 she co-curated the monthly series in New York City.

 Michaela is the programmer-at-large for This Alien Nation, a monthly celebration of immigration staged at the iconic Joe’s Pub at the Public Theater in New York City.
 Each month, host Sofija Stefanovic welcomes some of her favourite people for a celebration of immigration and invites a live audience to hear anecdotes about language barriers, cultural missteps, rumbles, romance and more.
 Past guests include Paul Holdengräber, Siri Hustvedt, André Aciman, Françoise Mouly, Aparna Nancherla, Julio Torres, Christine Lewis and Anil Dash.

 Daniela Baldry – Program Coordinator

-Daniela joined the Sydney Writers’ Festival team in February 2017, and returns for her third year to work on the 2019 Festival.
+Daniela joined the Sydney Writers’ Festival team in 2017.
 Daniela has worked for a variety of Sydney’s performing arts venues and festivals; most recently at the Sydney Opera House and Sydney Theatre Company, and previously for the Sydney Film Festival and the Sydney Festival.
 Daniela holds a BA in Communications (Theatre/Media) and a Masters in English and Drama Education.